sharpermarbles/Big-Numbers-cpp/README.md

 To run 1000 random tests, just type `random -n 1000`

 To run 500 random tests, but only show results of tests that have an error or discrepency enter `random -e -n 500`

+### All Testing Module Commands

+`abs`
+(absolute) Finds absolute value of a.

+`add`
+(add) Executes a + b.

+`add_assign`
+(add and assign) Executes a + b and assigns result to a.

+`cbrt`
+(cube root) Calculates cube root of a.

+`ceil`
+(round up) Round a (floating point) up to nearest integer.

+`dec_post`
+(decrement postfix) Executes a--.

+`dec_pre`
+(decrement prefix) Executes --a.

+`demo`
+Demo runs a demonstration, testing all the overrides of the Bgnm constructor for various data types.
+The results will be printed out in comparison to the original data to confirm fidelity.

+`div`
+(divide) Executes a / b.

+`div_assign`
+(divide and assign) Executes a / b and assigns result to a.

+`equal`
+(equal) Answers true if a == b.

+`exceptions`
+Test all Bgnm exceptions included in Bgnm library.

+`exit`
+Terminate program.

+`floor`
+(round down) Round a (floating point) down to nearest integer.

+`great`
+(greater than) Answers true if a > b.

+`great_eql`
+(greater than or equal) Answers true if a >= b.

+`help`
+List all possible user commands.

+`inc_post`
+(increment postfix) Executes a++.

+`inc_pre`
+(increment prefix) Executes ++a.

+`less`
+(less than) Answers true if a < b.

+`less_eql`
+(less than or equal) Answers true if a <= b.

+`mod`
+(modulo) Executes a % b.

+`mod_assign`
+(modulo and assign) Executes a % b and assigns result to a.

+`mult`
+(greater than) Executes a x b.

+`mult_assign`
+(multiply and assign) Executes a x b and assigns result to a.

+`not_equal`
+(not equal) Answers true if a != b.

+`pow`
+(power) Executes a ^ b.
+(NOTE: in Bgnm library, '^' operator is the power operator, not XOR operator)

+`random`
+Performs a default of 50 random operations with bgnm objects and check for errors or discrepencies.

+`root`
+(find nth root) Calculates b(th) root of a.

+`shift_l`
+(shift left) Base-ten operation analogous to bitwise shift left.
+Executes a x (10^b).

+`shift_r`
+(shift right) Base-ten operation analogous to bitwise shift right.
+Executes a / (10^b).

+`sqrt`
+(square root) Calculates square root of a.

+`sub`
+(subtract) Executes a - b.

+`sub_assign`
+(subtract and assign) Executes a - b and assigns result to a.

+`threshhold`
+Set or view error threshhold.
+When a test is performed with Bgnm objects, the result is compared against the same operation with type double.
+If there is a discrepency between the two results, the error threshhold sets whether the discrepency is reported.
+Remember that the discrepency is calculated as a fraction of the difference between the results divided by the Bgnm result.
+Therefore in most cases the discrepency will be something like 3.412e-16.
+Therefore the error threshhold should be set to something in the range of 1e-15 to 1e-18.
+However the only rule is that it be a possitive number.

+  Enter new threshhold or leave empty to view current threshhold.
+Type "threshhold 0" to reset error threshhold to default value.

+`bgnm_int_prec_limit`
+Set or view static Bgnm::bgnm_internal_precision_limit that sets the default maximum decimal precision limit for INTERNAL root and power calculations.
+When root and power functions call mult_num_strings() or div_num_strings(), decimal places get added which can quickly be a problem when in loops.
+This global limit prevents this from getting out of hand.
+There are times when this needs to be increased or decreased, even temporarily.
+In such cases, use the set/get_global_internal_precision_limit() functions.
+Note that this does not get applied to any other calculations (other than power and root) so as to not reduce significant digits or accuracy.

+  Enter new precision limit or leave empty to view current threshhold.
+Enter "0" to reset Bgnm::bgnm_internal_precision_limit to default value.

+`bgnm_max_root_guess`
+Set or view static Bgnm::bgnm_max_root_guess_count that sets default maximum number of guesses str_root() is allowed to attempt when it's looking for a root.
+If it hasn't happened in MAX_ROOT_GUESS_COUNT number of guesses, then it has to give up - it's probably not going to happen because initial guess wasn't close enough, or because due to the way Newton-Raphson works, the tangent at x^initial_root sent the algorithm too far off base, never to recover in any reasonable time.

+  Enter new guess count limit or leave empty to view current limit.
+Enter "0" to reset Bgnm::bgnm_max_root_guess_count to default value.

+`bgnm_root_ind_max_prec`
+When finding x root of a number where x is a floating point value, this sets Bgnm::bgnm_root_index_max_precision controling the maximum decimal precision for the index.
+In other words, if using a default value of 6, then the operation 1.123456789 root of 100 will be calculated as 1.123457 root of 100.
+Floating point indeces for root operations are exponentially complicated by each additional decimal place.
+If the floating point index is rounded to ROOT_INDEX_MAX_PRECISION, calculations are sped up significantly.
+This is different than global_internal_precision_limit, which prevents multiplication and division processes from adding excessive decimal places in loop situations.

+  Enter new precision limit or leave empty to view current limit.
+Enter "0" to reset Bgnm::bgnm_root_index_max_precision to default value.

 <p align="right">(<a href="#top">back to top</a>)</p>